 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-The computer world is full of confusing acronyms, and email is one source of many.
+The computer world is full of confusing acronyms, and email has its share of them.

-It’s useful to understand a few common acronyms, at least at a high level, to make using and configuring email programs a little less confusing.
+Understanding a few common acronyms at a high level can make configuring email programs a little less confusing.

 Become a Patron of Ask Leo! and go ad-free!